MikeRayUX/stimulus-inline-input-validations/README.md

 ```

 3. Add an errors element with the `data-input-validator-target="errors"` attribute and a `data-field` name that matches the
    corrosponding input element.
-This is where any errors from the matching field will be rendered.
+This is where any errors from the matching `data-field` will be rendered.

 ```html
 <div data-controller="input-validator">